Tuesday, June 4, 2013

 Fate of the Fragrance:

-Shocking was reformulated by perfumer Martin Gras,and repackaged in 1979 by Schiaparelli-Pikenz.
-Up until then, the torso parfum bottles displayed the crisscrossed dressmaker tapes with a round golden seal with a S. On the 1979 onward bottles, shocking pink velvet replaced the dressmaker's tape measures and were covered by a small pink heart with a stylized S in the center.
+Shocking was reformulated by perfumer Martin Gras and repackaged in 1979 by Schiaparelli-Pikenz.
+Up until then, the iconic torso parfum bottles featured crisscrossed dressmaker tapes adorned with a round golden seal bearing an "S." In the 1979 redesign, these distinctive elements were replaced by a new aesthetic.
+Shocking pink velvet took the place of the dressmaker's tape measures, and the bottles were now covered by a small pink heart with a stylized "S" in the center.
+This update maintained the essence of Shocking while introducing a fresh, modern touch to its presentation.

 Fate of the Fragrance:

-To advertise the newly relaunched perfume, a large dummy bottle (called a factice) was produced in 1998.
-The Shocking torso bottle stood 15" tall and is made up of heavy glass bottle and is fitted with a ball shaped solid frosted glass stopper.
-The measuring tape is actually frosted into the glass.
-This bottle was for the "new" Schiaparelli Company in 1998.
-The company has since gone out of business.
-It is filled with colored water and not perfume.
-You can see the differences in the original 1936 factice bottle and the 1998 version.
-The original 1936 version stands 15.25" tall and is molded with "Japan" on the base.
-It has a gilded glass stopper and paper measuring tape.
+To advertise the newly relaunched Shocking perfume, a large dummy bottle (called a factice) was produced in 1998.
+This Shocking torso bottle stood an impressive 15 inches tall and was crafted from heavy glass, topped with a solid frosted glass ball-shaped stopper.
+The measuring tape detail, iconic to the Shocking design, was frosted into the glass itself, adding a modern twist to the vintage aesthetic.
+This bottle was created for the "new" Schiaparelli Company in 1998, which has since gone out of business.
+Unlike the original perfume bottles, the 1998 factice was filled with colored water, not perfume.

-In 2008, Shocking was relaunched in its original formulation by the Roja Dove Haute Parfumerie at Urban Retreat at Harrods, London.
-Notice the bottle design looks like the original 1936 version.
+In 2008, the iconic fragrance "Shocking" by Schiaparelli was relaunched in its original formulation by the Roja Dove Haute Parfumerie at Urban Retreat, Harrods, London.
+This reintroduction aimed to bring back the timeless allure of the 1936 classic, capturing its original essence and design.

 "Composed of over 500 ingredients, the original floral has been re-launched in a limited edition Baccarat numbered crystal bottle, the shape of which is based on the curvaceous torso of Mae West."